top of page

 Weekly learning structure

-Each week follows a consistent pattern designed to maximise learning while accommodating participants' schedules:
+Each week follows a consistent pattern designed to maximise learning while accommodating participants' schedules.
+Start times vary by city: 9:30am Australia, 10:00am Singapore/Taipei/Manila, 11:00am Tokyo.

-• Morning: TA introduces the week's technical concepts
+• Hour 1: TA introduces the week's technical concepts

-• Late morning: Pair programming to implement learnings
+• Hours 2-3: Pair programming to implement learnings

 Remote TA support is available on demand throughout the day.